Title: Janus Descending, and Descendants

 What is it?

-Janus Descending is a limited series, short form audio-drama podcast.
+Janus Descending and Descendants are limited series, short form audio-drama podcasts.
 Now, what on earth does all of that MEAN?
 When you think "audio drama podcast," what you're getting is essentially the same as a classic radio play, in the style of War of the Worlds or the original Hitchikers Guide to the Galaxy -- a story being told through the power of voice and sound.

 Janus Descending is a science fiction horror narrative (like Alien or Predator), set in the dark recesses of outer space.
 As a limited series, the entire story will be told over the course of thirteen (13) episodes, each of which ranges from 15 - 20 minutes in length.
 Told from the two alternating perspectives of its main characters, Janus Descending's narrative will unwind in crossing timelines, as one character tells the story from beginning to end, while the other simultaneously tells it from end to beginning.